Frequently Asked Questions

 • be given a tour of the facilities by current PA students.

-• participate in an individual interview by PA faculty, former grads, or admissions counselors.
+• participate in an individual interview by PA faculty, college faculty, former graduates, or admissions counselors.

 • participate in a group interview with other candidates.